uwaa-ndcl/local_lipschitz/README.md

 * Python 3 (we used version 3.9), Pytorch (we used version 1.8)

-* the following non-standard python packages: torch, torchvision, numpy, PIL, scipy, tqdm, matplotlib, torchattacks
+* the following non-standard python packages: torch, torchvision, numpy, PIL, scipy, tqdm, matplotlib

 ## using GPU or CPU

-This code can be run on either a CUDA-supported GPU, or on a CPU.
-This designation is set by uncommenting `device = 'cuda'` or `device = 'cpu'` in the `my_config.py` file.
+This code can be run on either a CPU or CUDA-supported GPU.
+If you have a CUDA-supported GPU, it will automatically be used.
+If you want to manually select which device to use, you can uncomment `device = 'cuda'` or `device = 'cpu'` in the `my_config.py` file.

 ## simulations